 Littering From Vehicles Outside London (Keepers; Civil Penalties) Regulations 2018

-One in seven drivers admits chucking rubbish out of their car.
-The result is roadsides covered with everything from coffee cups to cigarette ends, dirty nappies to old newspapers.
-According to the environment charity Keep Britain Tidy, it costs the taxpayer more than £850million a year to clear up roadside rubbish.
+One in seven drivers admit to chucking rubbish out of their car.
+The result is our roadsides covered with everything from coffee cups to cigarette ends, dirty nappies to old newspapers.
+According to the environmental charity, Keep Britain Tidy, it costs the taxpayer more than £850million a year to clear up roadside rubbish.

-If no payment is received during the payment period then Council may register the debt at County Court and a Warrant issued for Bailiffs to recovery the debt.
+If no payment is received during the payment period then Dover District Council may register the debt at County Court and a Warrant issued for Bailiffs to recovery the debt.

-Littering remains a criminal offence under the Environmental Protection 1990 and our Environmental Enforcement Officers continues to enforce this legislation across the Dover District.
-Under the Environmental Protection Act 1990 the Council needs to prove who the person responsible for depositing litter from a vehicle was.
+Littering remains a criminal offence under the Environmental Protection Act 1990 and our Environmental Enforcement Officers continues to enforce this legislation across the Dover District.
+Under the Environmental Protection Act 1990 the Council needed to prove who the person, responsible for depositing litter from a vehicle, was.
 These new regulations remove this requirement and the registered keeper of a vehicle is liable for a civil penalty.

 For more information on litter please visit https://www.dover.gov.uk/Environment/Environmental-Crime/Litter.aspx

 If you are the keeper of a vehicle and have been sent a penalty notice under the Littering From Vehicles Outside London (Keepers: Civil Penalties) Regulations 2018, the notice will explain how to make a payment or make a representation.

 How to pay